 About Center for Permafrost

-The core funding for CENPERM comes from a ten year (a first stage of six years and a second stage of four years) Centre of Excellence grant from the Danish National Research Foundation.
+The core funding for CENPERM comes from a ten year (a first stage of six years and a second stage of four years) Center of Excellence grant from the Danish National Research Foundation.

 Project management is a critical component of Center for Permafrost (CENPERM), due to its large size, multi-disciplinary character and integrative approach.
 We have implemented a series of practical steps be implemented to optimize interactions within the project consortium.